nutanix-japan/nai-llm/docs/uep/index.md

 ---

 title: "Nutanix AI Unified Endpoints"
-description: "NAI Unified Endpoints ccting as a centralized inferencing control plane, a Unified Endpoint allows you to route, secure, and govern all your generative AI models—both self-hosted and cloud-based—behind a single, OpenAI-compatible API endpoint, all without needing to refactor your application code."
+description: "NAI Unified Endpoints acting as a centralized inferencing control plane, a Unified Endpoint allows you to route, secure, and govern all your generative AI models—both self-hosted and cloud-based—behind a single, OpenAI-compatible API endpoint, all without needing to refactor your application code."

 ---